 Arkansas ranks first among the six major rice-producing states, accounting for approximately 48 percent of the U.S. rice production.
 Rice production is concentrated in the eastern half of the state, stretching from the Louisiana to the Missouri borders.
+The top five rice-producing counties are Arkansas, Poinsett, Cross, Lawrence and Lonoke.
 Arkansas rice is known for its versatility and can be used in a wide variety of cuisines.
 It is enjoyed in the United States and throughout the world.

 Arkansas grows rice on approximately 1.3 million acres each year.
 Rice production and processing play important roles in the state.
 Rice is the state’s second highest value commodity and the top agricultural export.
-The annual Arkansas rice crop contributes more than $1 billion to the state’s economy and accounts for thousands of jobs, which are crucial to rural communities.
+Arkansas rice farmers and millers contribute more than $6 billion to the state’s economy annually and account for over 25,000 jobs, which are crucial to rural communities.

 Growers in the prairie lands of Arkansas were in need of a crop that could be grown dependably and profitably.
 Almost by accident, rice became a contender when in 1896, W.H.
 Fuller ventured southwest to Louisiana on a hunting trip.
 It was there that he first saw rice growing, which ultimately led to the development of a leading agricultural industry for the state.
 Fuller, along with his brother-in-law John Morris and John’s wife Emma, are generally credited with founding the Arkansas rice industry.
 By 1910, rice production, research and milling were established in the state.
 Today, the Museum of the Arkansas Grand Prairie in Stuttgart, Arkansas, showcases the history of this major center for U.S. rice production.